Skip to main content

 iso19139dcmiBox

-DCMI Box notation derived from bounding box metadata, conformant with the ISO/TS 19139:2007 schema.
+DCMI Box Encoding Scheme derived from bounding box metadata, conformant with the ISO/TS 19139-1 schema

 kmlPolyCoords